BACKGROUND

 2.5 The Learner shall provide such necessary information for the provision of the Services as the Supplier may reasonably request.

-2.6 The Supplier will make reasonable endeavours to mark submitted work within 5 days of receipt, failing which this will be completed within 14 days.
+2.6 The Supplier will make reasonable endeavours to mark submitted work within ten (10) days of receipt, failing which this will be completed within fourteen (14) days.
+Marking timescales do not apply where a submission is incomplete, where the Learner has not provided required identification, or where assessment evidence is subject to internal or external quality assurance sampling holds.

 2.8 The fee for any such certificates are including in the agreed fee for the Services, however if a replacement is required, the Learner will be required to pay a fee of £15.00 for each additional copy.